Local SEO Featured

 1. Authority Content That Answers AI Queries

-We replaced those with comprehensive, question-based content that directly answered the searches triggering AI Overviews:
+We replaced them with question-based content that answered the exact searches triggering AI Overviews:

 • “How Much Does an Emergency Car Lockout Cost in Denver?”
 (Complete pricing breakdown with average costs)